musevlt/mpdaf/doc/muselet.rst

   - a directory containing the corresponding `~mpdaf.sdetect.Source` files,
   - a `~mpdaf.sdetect.Catalog` containing detected objects (merged groups of lines),
-  - a directory containing the corresponding `~mpdaf.sdetect.Source` files, These are written to the current directory (or the working directory if specified via the "workdir" keyword)
+  - a directory containing the corresponding `~mpdaf.sdetect.Source` files.
+These are written to the current directory (or the working directory if specified via the "workdir" keyword)

 Requirements: